jlmarbs/picoCTF_Challenges/Cryptography/rotation.md

 ![image](https://github.com/user-attachments/assets/4bbb4d5e-d450-4fc4-a2c6-c6ec87a5c578)

-This is seem like a Caesar Cipher encryption.
+This looks like a Caesar Cipher encryption.

 ## SOLVING